Customer monitoring

 3.1M solar-only homes

-Free solar monitoring reveals export losses, sizes battery ROI, and routes warm upgrade leads to installer partners
+Free solar monitoring reveals export losses, sizes battery ROI, and starts the future battery and optimisation funnel

 300,000+ supported battery homes today